darkreapyre/HaaS/README.md

 In this tutorial, you will learn how to apply Horovod to a [WideResNet](https://arxiv.org/abs/1605.07146) model, trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

-## Prerequisites

-If this is an in-person session, hosts will set up VM for you and provide you credentials to Jupyter Lab.
-If you're working on this tutorial on your own, please follow installation instructions in [INSTALL.md](INSTALL.md).

-Let's begin!

 ## Connect to Jupyter Lab

 When you open Jupyter Lab in your browser, you will see a screen similar to this: